 Joury, 12, fled Daraa, Syria with her family four years ago.
 She now lives in Za’atari refugee camp in Jordan, where she dreams of being a painter.
 PHOTO: Sean Sheridan for Mercy Corps

 The Syria crisis has accelerated more dramatically than any crisis on earth, and Syrians continue to be the largest forcibly displaced population in the world.
 After war erupted in March 2011, it took two years for 1 million people to be displaced.
 Another million were displaced within six months.
-Now seven years on, more than half of the pre-war population has been internally displaced or forced to seek safety in neighboring countries.
-That’s more than 11 million people on the run, including some 5.6 million people who have escaped across the borders.
+Now eight years on, more than half of the pre-war population has been internally displaced or forced to seek safety in neighbouring countries.
+That’s more than 11 million people on the run, including some 6.7 million people who have escaped across the borders.

 Mercy Corps is reaching hundreds of thousands of people throughout Syria per month with urgently needed food, water, blankets and other essential supplies.